Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 5 seed Duke Blue Devils (27-8) will take to the court against the No. 4 seed Tennessee Volunteers (24-10) on Saturday with a spot in the Sweet 16 of the NCAA Tournament up for grabs.
-This contest tips at 2:40 PM.
+The No. 5 seed Duke Blue Devils (27-8) take to the court against the No. 4 seed Tennessee Volunteers (24-10) with a Sweet 16 berth in the East Region of the bracket up for grabs on Saturday at Amway Center.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Duke vs. Tennessee matchup.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Duke vs. Tennessee matchup in this article.

 Duke vs. Tennessee Game Info